 Related Blog: How To Get a Part 107 Remote Pilot (Drone) Certification

-Getting a Part 107 Drone License is a simple process that demands a lot of knowledge but rewards you with legitimacy when piloting out in the world.
+To become certified to fly under Part 107 is a simple process that demands a lot of knowledge but rewards you with legitimacy when piloting out in the world.

 Part 107: What is it?

 In 2016, the FAA decided to clear up what was formerly a grey area surrounding the flying of drones for commercial use.
-They came up with the Part 107 Drone License and the process that leads to it.
-Along with it came the laws and regulations of drone piloting commercially or for profit.
+They came up with what is now known as “Unmanned Aircraft General - Small (UAG) Exam which requires you to pass the exam before flying under the 107 rule..
+Along with it came the regulations of drone piloting commercially or for profit.

 How to get a Part 107 drone license?

-The first step to getting a Part 107 drone license is to study up.
-There are many helpful resources to aid your studying found on Google and YouTube, as well as the official study guide from the FAA.
+The first step in becoming eligible to Fly under the Part 107 rule is to understand whether or not Part 107 applies to you.
+You can use this helpful User Identification Tool provided on the official FAA website.
+There are also many helpful resources to aid your studying found on Google and YouTube, as well as the Official Study Guide from the FAA.

 We highly recommend you study plenty before attempting the test because not everything on it will be common knowledge and will require knowledge on things like weather patterns, aeronautical terms, NOTAM Charts, and more.

 Before taking the exam, be sure you meet all the required criteria set by the FAA: